Non-Toxic Cleaning 101: Ditching Harsh Chemicals Step-by-Step

-One of the first steps people take to creating a toxin-free home is to make their own cleaning products.
+One of the first steps you can take to create a toxin-free home is to make your own cleaning products.
 It is a cheap and simple way to rid your home of harsh chemicals.

 Why should I stop using conventional cleaning products?